Premio Primi Passi

-The Premio Primi Passi is a Group 3 flat horse race in Italy open to two-year-old thoroughbreds.
+The Premio Primi Passi is a Listed flat horse race in Italy open to two-year-old thoroughbreds.
 It is run at Milan over a distance of 1,200 metres (about 6 furlongs), and it is scheduled to take place each year in June or July.

-It is Italy's first Group race of the year for two-year-olds.
+It was Italy's first Group race of the year for two-year-olds.
+It was previously Group 3, but it was downgraded to Listed from 2025.

 Records

 Leading jockey since 1988 (4 wins):